AndersDeath/diary2/000-current.md

 # 18 July - Tuesday - Yerevan - 292 day of immigration

 Today I was coding for a whole day.
 I got a chance to talk to Engineering manager position.
 I am really exited about it.
 I also had three calls with different people and two of them were absolutely transparent in terms of my relocation problem.
+I really need to be in Berlin if I want to get that job.